a-n-rose/speech-recognition-projects/speech_commands/README.md

 Download the speech commands dataset <a href="download.tensorflow.org/data/speech_commands_v0.01.tar.gz">here</a>.
 Save the zip folder in a subdirectory called 'data' in your working directory.
 Extract the zipfile.

-Note: you can explore other kinds of speech data, as long as the wavefiles are saved in directories named by the label the wavefile belongs to. i.e. in your .data/ directory, there should be subdirectories with names such as 'healthy' and 'clinical'; 'female' and 'male'; or, as in the speech commands dataset, all the words the neural network should be able to recognize: 'bed', 'bird', etc. In each of those folders should be recordings beloning to that class/label.
+Note: you can explore other kinds of speech data, as long as the wavefiles are saved in directories named by the label the wavefile belongs to. i.e. in your .data/ directory, there should be subdirectories with names such as 'healthy' and 'clinical'; 'female' and 'male'; or, as in the speech commands dataset, all the words the neural network should be able to recognize: 'bed', 'bird', etc. In each of those folders should be recordings belonging to that class/label.

-If you would like to explore male vs female speech, I have directions for how download some <a href="https://a-n-rose.github.io/2019/01/31/small-female-male-speech-data.html">here</a>.
+If you would like to explore male vs female speech, I have directions for how to download some <a href="https://a-n-rose.github.io/2019/01/31/small-female-male-speech-data.html">here</a>.
 With that database, you could also explore classifying different speech disorders.

 Note: the speech commands dataset includes a folder with background noises that can be used in training.
 If you'd like to include a background noise, you'll have to either record background noise yourself and input that filename or find some other background noise.
 It's not necessary though.